ShimmiChristo/shimmin-blog-starter/content/players/evan/index.md

 handicap: 36
 ---

-A new member to the Blue Team in 2022.
-Evan is looking to have a good time, not embarrass himself, and not let the Blue Team down.
+After an abysmal 2022 opening, Evan is looking to redeem himself.
+Evan is the wildcard of the Blue Team.
+He may shake things up early.